greatest-ape/aquatic/README.md

 Make adjustments to the files.
 You will likely want to adjust `address` (listening address) under the `network` section.

-Both `aquatic_http` and `aquatic_ws` requires configuring a TLS certificate file as well as a private key file to run.
-More information is available in the `aquatic_http` subsection of this document.
+`aquatic_http` requires configuring a TLS certificate file as well as a private key file to run.
+More information is available in the corresponding subsection of this document.

 Once done, run the tracker: